Guillaume-Gozillon/Guillaume-Gozillon/README.md

 ### Hi there 👋
-I'm Guillaume and i'm Front-End developper using React, vanilla Javascript and React-Redux.
+I'm Guillaume, Front-End developper using React, vanilla Javascript and React-Redux.
 I focus on pixel perfect and I enjoy UX/UI.

 Here is my stack :